Last updated on April 20, 2026

 4. Longer protected period to find a new job (3 months or more) in case of unemployment.

-6. If you are an EU blue cardholder, your spouse has immediate and unrestricted access to the Polish labor market without a separate work permit.
+6. If you are an EU Blue Card holder, your spouse has immediate and unrestricted access to the Polish labor market without a separate work permit.

-EU countries that offer skills worker visa
+EU countries that offer skilled worker visas

 There are many countries that offer skilled worker visas, including the EU Blue Card.